If you are planning on breastfeeding, you want to prepare yourself for a great start and not just wing it.

 That said, I know there are always extenuating circumstances.
 That is what happened with my son.
 He was born with very low blood sugar and had to stay in the NICU for two nights.
 He had a feeding tube, but I also nursing him as often as the hospital would permit me to visit him.

 This was an extremely difficult time for me, and I imagine it played into the early breastfeeding difficulties I had with my son.
 However, persevering and nursing often even when it hurt so badly really made a big difference.
-I am so glad I persisted and am still nursing him now!
+I am so glad I persisted and ended up nursing him for almost two years!

 3. Watch for red flags.